-One century ago, Azerbaijan declared independence, becoming the first democratic state in the Muslim world and one of the first nations to give women the right to vote.
+A century ago, Azerbaijan declared independence, becoming the first democratic state in the Muslim world.

 One century ago today, a small colony of the Russian empire, Azerbaijan, declared independence.
 With its elected parliament and cabinet of ministers, it became the first democratic state in the Muslim world.